New EU regulations come into force 25 May 2018 – General Data Protection Regulations (GDPR)

 What is personal data?

 A lot of VAs will say they don’t process personal data – but your client list contains contacts, addresses, telephone numbers and emails – that’s personal data as you can identify people associated with it.
+If you type a letter for a client with the recipients name/address on it, that’s personal data.
+As is arranging appointments for clients where they’ve given you someone’s phone number to arrange a meeting.
 VAs who manage social media accounts or email newsletter lists for their clients will be particularly vulnerable to these changes – and should make their clients aware of what they need to do in order to comply ASAP.

 What steps should you take before General Data Protection Regulations (GDPR) comes into force?